12 December 2017

 Radix Fitness in Redlands, California uses intermittent hypoxic training in a very simple yet profoundly useful training intervention for athletes.
 An athlete can use it for rehabilitating from an injury, or simply recovering from a hard training session.
 In the video provided by Radix Fitness the protocol simply calls for the user to lie down or sit while breathing hypoxic air created by one of our altitude simulating generators.
 We call this Intermittent Hypoxic Exposure or IHE.
 For the sake of clarity, this is different from Intermittent Hypoxic Training (IHT), which is done in an active state, usually while exercising.

-The gentlemen in the video is a Marine named Justin who lost his legs and part of his hand after an IED attack while deployed in Afghanistan.
+The gentleman in the video is a Marine named Justin who lost his legs and part of his hand after an IED attack while deployed in Afghanistan.
 Justin is a fighter and athlete currently training for the Wounded Warrior Games.
 He is also preparing for the 2018 Invictus Games in Sydney.

 Justin lost much of his muscle mass due to his injuries, which makes it incredibly difficult for him to build his endurance while not compromising recovery.
 The trainers at Radix employ the IHE protocol to develop his cardiovascular system, stimulate and repair damaged nerves while reducing the overall physical training load inherent in aerobic exercise.